 Crystals, small glass prisms, translucent rocks and even marbles can add depth to your floating candle centerpiece.
 Cover the bottom of your bowl or glass with sparkling rocks that are either clear or colored.
 Don't use opaque rocks.
 You want them to have transparency and to shimmer through the water in which your candle floats.
 Surroundings.com makes "water pearls" that actually plump up when you add water to your centerpiece.
 See Resources below.

 Floating candles come in all shapes and sizes.
-If you're making a large centerpiece, find several identical or similar candles that carry out your color or holiday theme.
+If you're making a large centerpiece, find several identical or similar candles that carry out your color or holiday theme or special occasion such as a dinner party, wedding reception or birthday party.
 Use one dominant floating candle for a tall, slender candle holder.
-Consider the season and purpose of your centerpiece, too.
-At Christmas, use white star-shaped candles; on Valentine's Day, use red heart-shaped candles.
-In the spring, you can alternate flower and butterfly floating candles in assorted colors.
-For summer, pastel seashell candles will set the mood.
+Guests attending outdoor events appreciate citronella candles.
+Other types of candles are great choices as well, such as unscented, flameless, smokeless, dripless, and LED candles.
+Consider the season and purpose of your centerpiece, too, as well as your home decor.

 A floral centerpiece can be very expensive and soon start to wither and fade.
 Instead, use just a few flowers to enhance your floating candle centerpiece.
 Buy one or two roses and sprinkle the petals around the base of the centerpiece on top of a mirror.
 Any flower with a nice full blossom, such as a rose, chrysanthemum or carnation, can be taken off the stem and floated in the water between your floating candles.
 You can also buy bags of artificial rose petals at the craft store to scatter around your centerpiece.